 Head inland to the beautiful Istrian interior, dotted with hilltop villages, the most scenic of these being Motovun.
 Walk around the town walls and admire views of the vineyards and forests below which harbour Istria’s famous wine and truffles.
 Another picturesque hilltop town to visit is Groznjan.
 Situated high above the Mirna river valley, this 14th Century Venetian fortress was colonised by artists and musicians in the 1960s and today a summer school for musicians means you will often find an impromptu concert taking place.
 (B)

 Drive to the port at Merag for the 25 minute ferry across to Valbiska on Krk island- the largest of Croatia’s islands.
-Explore the striking onion-domed Campanile of old town Krk, before heading to the old stone hilltop village and wine cellars of Vrbnik, which produce the famous Zlatina white wine.
+Explore the striking onion-domed Campanile of old town Krk, before heading to the old stone hilltop village and wine cellars of Vrbnik, which produce the famous Zlatina white wine, for a tipple or two.
+Krk is also home to some fantastic beaches.
 Overnight at a hotel in Punat.
 (B)